 South Burma (Myanmar) tour

-Wonderful as the famous sites of Mandalay, Bagan and Lake Inle are there's a lot more to Burma as you'll discover on this 2-week off the beaten track tour to southern Burma
+Wonderful as the famous sites of Mandalay, Bagan and Lake Inle are, there's a lot more to Burma as you'll discover on this 2-week off the beaten track tour of southern Burma

 "Lookin’ Lazy at the Sea..."

-“By the old Moulmein pagoda lookin’ lazy at the sea”; another Kipling quote for this off the beaten track South Burma (Myanmar) tour, following, with a few detours into the interior, the Indian Ocean and Andaman Sea coast from Rangoon (Yangon) all the way to the Mergui Archipelago in the far south of the country .
+“By the old Moulmein pagoda lookin’ lazy at the sea” – another Kipling quote for this off the beaten track South Burma (Myanmar) tour, following, with a few detours into the interior, the Indian Ocean and Andaman Sea coast from Rangoon (Yangon) all the way down to the Mergui Archipelago in the far south of the country.

-Our route takes in the well-preserved yet little-visited historic ports of Mawlamyine, Dawei and Myeik, better known as Moulmein, Tavoy and Mergui, as well as plenty of lesser-known destinations on the way.
+Our route takes in the well-preserved yet rarely-visited historic ports of Mawlamyine, Dawei and Myeik, better known as Moulmein, Tavoy and Mergui, as well as plenty of lesser-known destinations on the way.

-Leaving Yangon we’ll travel by local train to the ancient Mon capital of Pegu, now Bago, and on to the stunning Golden Rock – one of the country’s most important pilgrimage sites.
+Leaving Yangon we’ll travel by local train to the ancient Mon capital of Pegu, now Bago, and on to the stunning Golden Rock – one of the country’s most important and iconic pilgrimage sites.
 From here we’ll continue down the peninsula to the tiny capital of Karen State, Hpa-an, where the broad Salween River and dramatic karst scenery form a spectacular setting for this charming and picturesque town.
-The old colonial period towns of Moulmein (Mawlamyine) and Dawei are next on the itinerary before completing the tour in the delightful town of Mergui, now Myeik, with its myriad isles.
+Travelling by boat down the Salween takes us on to the old colonial period town of Moulmein (Mawlamyine) and a sunset visit to the very pagoda where Kipling is said to have composed his famous lines.
+The charming town of Dawei, formerly Tavoy, is next on the itinerary where we’ll discover the spectacular and completely unspoilt coastline before completing the tour in the delightful town of Mergui, now Myeik, with an optional boat trip (weather permitting) to explore the myriad isles of the famous Mergui Archipelago.

 Definitely some of the most picturesque and friendliest of Burmese towns plus some of the country’s most spectacular scenery.

-This 2-week southern itinerary can be booked as a stand-alone, off the beaten track tour or combined with our classic Discover Burma tour for a comprehensive look at the country’s famous sites and hidden secrets.
+This 2-week South Burma (Myanmar) tour can be booked as a stand-alone, off the beaten track, tour or else combine it with our classic Discover Burma tour for a 24-day comprehensive look at the country’s famous sites and hidden secrets.

 Here's an idea of what you can expect to do and see day-to-day.